Kudaes/rust_tips_and_tricks/README.md

 ## VCRuntime
 Many times you will receive the error message "The code execution cannot proceed because VCRUNTIME140.dll was not found" at the time of running your binaries on remote machines.

-To fix this, you need to statically link this dll.
+To fix this, you need to statically link that dll.
 First, add the following line to `Cargo.toml`:
 ```rust
 [build-dependencies]
 static_vcruntime = "2.0"